spruceid/didkit/cli/README.md

 Exit status is zero on success and nonzero on error.
 On error, if `-m` is used, the error message is returned in the `error` property of the DID dereferencing metadata object on standard output; if `-m` is not used, the error is printed on standard error.

+## Concepts

+### DID method transaction

+DIDKit's DID method operation commands do not fully perform the respective operation; instead, they return a data structure representing the partially applied operation, called a **DID method transaction**.
+The transaction is a verifiable message created by a DID controller to perform a [DID method operation][method-operations].
+The transaction can be submitted, published, and/or fully performed, per the DID method.

 ## Examples

 See the included [shell script](tests/example.sh).